 Questions can be thought-provoking, reflective, creative, or funny.
 Choose a question appropriate for your team meeting and invite everyone to answer.
 Here are some questions to get you started.

 If you want to build trust and learn about each other in a meaningful way, choose a deep question.
 These questions are more serious and may require more time to answer.
 It may be helpful to share the question prior to the meeting, so the team members have time to think about how they will respond.
-Ideally, you give each person at least two minutes to respond during the meeting, including time for the team to
+Ideally, you give each person at least two minutes to respond during the meeting, including time for the team to ask follow up questions.

 If you are looking for a quick, light-hearted icebreaker, choose a fun question.
 The responses to these questions will be shorter and possibly funny.
 They typically don’t require as much time to answer and there is not much, if any, need for follow up questions.
 Use these when you want a fast-paced energizer.